Nedeljko Košanin: Professor, scholar, academic

-In 1912 he became an associate professor, and after his captivity in 1921 he was a full professor at the University of Belgrade and the director of the Jevremovac Botanical Institute and Botanical Garden.
-In the school year 1927/28 he served as the Dean of the Faculty of Philosophy.He examined the origin of Dajic Lake on Golija, together with Josif Pančić and Jovan Cvijić.
-He has written monographs on Lake Dajicand Vlasina Lake (1910).
+In 1912, he became an associate professor, and after his captivity in 1921 he was a full professor at the University of Belgrade and the director of the Jevremovac Botanical Institute and Botanical Garden.
+In the school year 1927/28 he served as the Dean of the Faculty of Philosophy.
+He examined the origin of Dajic Lake on Golija, together with Josif Pančić and Jovan Cvijić.
+He has written monographs on Lake Dajic and Vlasina Lake (1910).

+He initiated the publication of the Gazette of the Botanical Institute and Botanical Gardens, which collaborated with over 90 botanical institutions worldwide.
+He described many new plant species on his own or in collaboration with prominent botanists in the world, and foreign and domestic researchers named newly discovered plant species after him out of respect for his work.
+After the "Josif Pančić era", his work marked the epoch (1918–1934) in the development of botany in the country, known as the "Košanin era".